 The Nancy C. Sawin Math/Science Building

-When it opened in 1969, the Nancy C. Sawin Math/Science Building was celebrated as an architectural gem and a state-of-the-art center for math and science.
-This 55-year-old building served Sanford well but was outdated, leading to many facility challenges.
+When it opened in 1969, the Nancy C. Sawin Math/Science Building was celebrated as both an architectural gem and a state-of-the-art hub for math and science.
+For more than 55 years, it served Sanford well, though over time the facility no longer matched the evolving needs of our programs.

 Math/Science Project:

-• increased the number of collaborative and community spaces in lobby areas
+• Expanded collaborative and community spaces in lobby areas to encourage interaction and collaboration.

-• updated lab equipment and classroom furniture, including 28 new whiteboards, to increase active learning
+• Upgraded lab equipment and classroom furniture, including 28 new whiteboards, to support active, hands-on learning.

-• replaced all windows, doors, flooring, and electrical systems
+• Replaced windows, doors, flooring, and electrical systems for a modern, efficient environment.

 Project Cost: $2.1 million